 Inflation valves and PRVs are here

 A barrel or stirrup pump isn’t something you’d want to tour with and is designed for pumping up high volume/low pressure things like rafts, lots of IKs or kite wings.
-Pumping air on both strokes, they can fill your boat more quickly, but works best on flat, firm ground where you can stand on the stirrup plates and get stuck in.
+Pumping air on both strokes, they can fill your boat more quickly, but work best on flat, firm ground where you can stand on the stirrup plates and get stuck in.
 The Bravo 4 Kite pump above was only about £20 but pumps up an IK in 5 minutes.

 Later, I received a Bravo 6 with my Seawave but found it hard work – who knows why.
 The cheaper Bravo 4 does claim to be an ‘R.E.D’ (‘reduced effort device’) and I can confirm that this isn’t some gimmicky acronym.
-Pumping up is effortless and they cost under £20 in the UK, last time I looked.
+Pumping up is effortless and they still cost under well £20 in the UK, last time I looked.
 Like the Bravo foot pump, the other port on the Bravos’ pump handle can be used to deflate and suck air out of the kayak so it rolls up good and flat; you can see creases forming in the hull as you suck away.

 I left my Bravo 4 at home one time so bought a Sevylor RB2500G barrel pump for only a tenner posted off ebay.
 Same size as the Bravo barrels, it looks as well made and worked well for the awkward topping-up of my Semperit’s lilo plugs.
-It cames with push-fit, lilo-plug and bayonet adaptors and will suck as well as pump.
+It came with push-fit, lilo-plug and bayonet adaptors and will suck as well as pump.
 But pumping up my Seawave from flat was exhausting due to friction or the effort towards the end; I actually got out of breath and had to rest.
 Morale of this fascinating story: get a Bravo 4 Kite pump and the right adaptor for your boat.

-The K-Pump Mini (left) is a handy top-up pump or compact 600-g travel pump.
+The K-Pump Mini (above right) is a handy top-up pump or compact 600-g travel pump.
 It takes 15 minutes to pump up my Seawave; the push-fit nozzle works on any IK with one-way valves.
 You have to press the body of the pump against the valve.
 Using it a lot one time, I got the feeling it might break something or wear out the seal (which needs regreasing once in a while).
 Fuller review of the K-Pump Mini here.
 Hard to find in the UK, the long, and slim US-made K-Pump 200 (right) may also be suited to D/S applications.

 Pressure gauge (manometer)

-Until I got the Grabner which has no PRVs but ran a high, 0.3 bar (4.3 psi), I never bothered with a pressure gauge (manometer, left) and just pumped up by feel.
+Until I got the Grabner which has no PRVs but ran a relatively high, 0.3 bar (4.3 psi), I never bothered with a pressure gauge (manometer, left) and just pumped up by feel.
 Since then I got a Gumotex Seawave and fitted PRVs to all chambers.
 That means I don’t need a pressure gauge to get the right pressure – I simply keep pumping until each PRV hisses: the boat is then at operating pressure.